g-tourkogiorgis/The-Maze/README.md

 ### Libraries used

-Dillinger uses a number of open source projects to work properly:
+The MAze uses a number of open source projects to work properly:

 * [log4net](https://www.nuget.org/packages/log4net/) - for logging
 * [Unity](https://www.nuget.org/packages/Unity/) - for DI